-Academic Renewal Policies and Procedures Policies
+Academic Renewal Policies and Procedures

 University System of Georgia undergraduate students who have been readmitted or reinstated after a period of absence of three 3 calendar years or longer are eligible for academic renewal.
 Academic renewal for the student signals the initiation of a new grade point average to be used for determining academic standing.
 This provision allows University System of Georgia degree-seeking students who earlier experienced academic difficulty (probation, continued probation, suspension, GPA below 2.00) to make a fresh start and have one final opportunity to earn an associate’s or a bachelor’s degree.

-The granting of Academic Renewal does not supersede institutional financial aid policies governing Satisfactory Academic Progress and does not supersede the admissions requirements of certain programs (e.g., teacher education) that require a specific minimum grade point average based on all coursework.
+The granting of academic renewal does not supersede institutional financial aid policies governing Satisfactory Academic Progress and does not supersede the admissions requirements of certain programs (e.g., teacher education) that require a specific minimum grade point average based on all coursework.
 Re-entry into any academic program is not automatic.

 Students who wish to apply for academic renewal must submit an Application for Academic Renewal to the Office of the Registrar.
 The application may be submitted at the time of readmission, but no later than the end of three semesters of re-enrollment or one calendar year following re-enrollment, whichever comes first.
 The renewal GPA begins with the semester following re-enrollment.

 - Students only have one opportunity for academic renewal.
 Once completed, you may not apply for renewal at a future date.

 - Admission or reentry into specific degree programs will not be automatic.
 Specific admission criteria for each program must be met.

 - Only coursework completed prior to the eligibility window (minimum of 3 calendar years) can be considered for Academic Renewal.

 - All courses taken prior to the academic renewal will be marked on the transcript with a # following the grade.
 This indicates that the course was part of an academic renewal.